fbcouto/deterministic-wave-engine/README.md

 ### 2. Run the Hong-Ou-Mandel Simulator

 This module computes the topological scattering matrix of vortex pairs across four distinct coherence and phase states.
 In the continuous thermodynamic inelastic collision at a permeable dense mirror (modeled on a 2D grid as a 50/50 beam splitter), precisely synchronized twin vortices fired from opposite emitters are intercepted.
-If these entities were classical rigid bodies, they would interact chaotically and scatter independently, strictly adhering to a constant-density Maxwell-Boltzmann statistical distribution ($0.25$ transmission-transmission, $0.25$ reflection-reflection, and $0.50$ transmission-reflection).However, if the dynamic repulsive gradients of the inter-vortex compression zones—governed purely by strict Newtonian fluid mechanics within the WGSL shader—geometrically induce a mirror-symmetry repulsion block, the macroscopic outcome changes completely.
+If these entities were classical rigid bodies, they would interact chaotically and scatter independently, strictly adhering to a constant-density Maxwell-Boltzmann statistical distribution ($0.25$ transmission-transmission, $0.25$ reflection-reflection, and $0.50$ transmission-reflection).
+However, if the dynamic repulsive gradients of the inter-vortex compression zones—governed purely by strict Newtonian fluid mechanics within the WGSL shader—geometrically induce a mirror-symmetry repulsion block, the macroscopic outcome changes completely.
 This acoustic block invariably unifies both topological solitons, forcing them into parallel spatial drafts directed exclusively toward the same unobstructed output channel.
 Demonstrating this exceptionless bunching effect definitively establishes the mathematical equivalence between Bose-Einstein statistical behavior and aerodynamic collision geometry in a highly compressible viscoelastic state.
 Ultimately, it proves a universal physical integrity, demonstrating that quantum indistinguishability can emerge directly from deterministic classical frameworks previously thought to be obsolete.

 ```bash
 cargo run --release --bin hong_ou_mandel